 Your health care provider may suggest the following:

-Changes you can make in the workplace to reduce the stress on your wrist include:
+Changes you can make in your workplace to reduce the stress on your wrist include:

 Carpal tunnel release is a surgical procedure that cuts into the ligament that is pressing on the nerve.
-Surgery is successful most of the time, but it depends on how long the nerve compression has been occurring and its severity.
+Surgery is successful most of the time, but it depends on how long the nerve compression has been occurring and how severe it is.

-If the condition is treated properly, there are usually no complications.
-If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.
+If carpal tunnel is not treated, the nerve can be damaged.
+This damage can cause permanent weakness, numbness, and tingling.

 Call for an appointment with your health care provider if: